HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Some of these tools have techniques for detecting the use of assistive technologies.
 This means that personal data is potentially collected about a person's disabilities without their consent.

-From the Overlay Fact Sheet:
+From the <a hreflang="en" href="https://overlayfactsheet.com/#privacy">Overlay Fact Sheet</a>:

  <figure>
 <blockquote>Some overlays have been found to persist users' settings across sites which use the same overlay.
 This is done by setting a cookie on the user's computer.
 When the user enables a setting for an overlay feature on one site, the overlay will automatically turn on that feature on other sites... the big privacy problem is that the user never opted in to be tracked and there's also no ability to opt-out.
 Due to this lack of an opt-out (other than explicitly turning off that setting) this creates General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) risk for the overlay customer.</blockquote>
 <figcaption>— <cite><a hreflang="en" href="https://overlayfactsheet.com/">Overlay Fact Sheet</a></cite></figcaption>
 </figure>

-This article by Léonie Wattson explores the privacy concerns of this type of data tracking in accessibility overlays.
+This <a hreflang="en" href="https://tink.uk/accessibe-and-data-protection/">article by Léonie Wattson</a> explores the privacy concerns of this type of data tracking in accessibility overlays.

 ### Overlays and lawsuits

 These widgets have been named as part of many accessibility lawsuits against companies who use them.
-According to the UsableNet's 2020 report on Digital Accessibility Lawsuits, "Over 250 companies sued had invested in accessibility widgets or overlays".
-Accessibility expert Sherri Byrne-Haber cites, "Ten percent of accessibility lawsuits filed at the end of 2020 were against companies who have installed plugins, overlays, or widgets, thinking they would make them bulletproof to ADA litigation".
-It's worth noting that accessibility laws are not limited to the Americans with Disabilities Act, there are countries all over the world with laws pointing to the WCAG.
+According to the <a hreflang="en" href="https://info.usablenet.com/2020-report-on-digital-accessibility-lawsuits">UsableNet's 2020 report on Digital Accessibility Lawsuits</a>, "Over 250 companies sued had invested in accessibility widgets or overlays". <a hreflang="en" href="https://sheribyrnehaber.com/technology-doesnt-make-accessibility-hard-people-who-dont-care-do/">Accessibility expert Sherri Byrne-Haber cites</a>, "Ten percent of accessibility lawsuits filed at the end of 2020 were against companies who have installed plugins, overlays, or widgets, thinking they would make them bulletproof to ADA litigation".
+It's worth noting that accessibility laws are not limited to the Americans with Disabilities Act, there are <a hreflang="en" href="https://www.3playmedia.com/blog/countries-that-have-adopted-wcag-standards-map/">countries all over the world with laws pointing to the WCAG</a>.

-For more information about the legal implications of using these overlays please refer to Lainey Feingold's article Honour the ADA: Avoid Web Accessibility Quick-Fix Overlays and Adrian Roselli's article #accessiBe Will Get You Sued.
+For more information about the legal implications of using these overlays please refer to Lainey Feingold's article <a hreflang="en" href="https://www.lflegal.com/2020/08/quick-fix/">Honour the ADA: Avoid Web Accessibility Quick-Fix Overlays</a> and Adrian Roselli's article <a hreflang="en" href="https://adrianroselli.com/2020/06/accessibe-will-get-you-sued.html">#accessiBe Will Get You Sued</a>.

 ### Why do some companies use overlays?

-Fundamentally, and fuelled by ableism, overlays position themselves as solving a problem that most organizations struggle with.
+Fundamentally, and fuelled by <a hreflang="en" href="https://www.forbes.com/sites/andrewpulrang/2020/10/25/words-matter-and-its-time-to-explore-the-meaning-of-ableism/?sh=7ab349837162">ableism</a>, overlays position themselves as solving a problem that most organizations struggle with.
 The data is clear throughout this chapter—the internet is largely inaccessible.

 These products take advantage of gaps in organizational accessibility knowledge.
 Their framing of the problem space aims to help avoid lawsuits by automating solutions, rather than meaningfully removing barriers to access for people with disabilities.
 The reason these lawsuits happen is that there are real Civil Rights violations when people's right to access online is infringed upon.
 For example, an AI tool supplying a poor accessible description for an image might pass the checks of an automated tool, but this does not remove the barrier for a blind person or offer information parity.

 Organizations can be swayed by the deceptive marketing of some of these overlay companies promising to make their products accessible and fully compliant with one line of code and a few dollars a month.
 The unfortunate reality is that these tools introduce new barriers for people with disabilities, and can open the organization up to unforeseen legal issues.

 There is no quick fix—the onus is on organizations and digital practitioners to prioritize actually fixing the accessibility problems in their web content.
 A common saying amongst the disabled community is, "nothing about us without us".
-Overlays have been created without much involvement from the disabled community, and some of these companies have further alienated people with disabilities who have spoken out about this.
+Overlays have been created without much involvement from the disabled community, and <a hreflang="en" href="https://www.nbcnews.com/tech/innovation/blind-people-advocates-slam-company-claiming-make-websites-ada-compliant-n1266720">some of these companies have further alienated people with disabilities who have spoken out about this</a>.
 These products cannot achieve equal access to the web for people with disabilities.

 ### Additional resources about overlays

-* Connor Scott-Gardener's experience using an overlay
+* <a hreflang="en" href="https://catchthesewords.com/do-automated-solutions-like-accessibe-make-the-web-more-accessible/">Connor Scott-Gardener's experience using an overlay</a>
-* Case study of an ADA lawsuit involving an overlay
+* <a hreflang="en" href="https://uxdesign.cc/important-settlement-in-an-ada-lawsuit-involving-an-accessibility-overlay-748a82850249">Case study of an ADA lawsuit involving an overlay</a>
-* The A11y Project - Should I Use an Accessibility Overlay?
+* <a hreflang="en" href="https://www.a11yproject.com/posts/2021-03-08-should-i-use-an-accessibility-overlay/">The A11y Project - Should I Use an Accessibility Overlay?</a>
-* There's no such thing as fully automated web accessibility
+* <a hreflang="en" href="https://uxdesign.cc/theres-no-such-thing-as-fully-automated-web-accessibility-260d6f4632a8">There's no such thing as fully automated web accessibility</a>
-* Why Automated Tools Alone Can't Make Your Website Accessible and Legally Compliant
+* <a hreflang="en" href="https://www.forbes.com/sites/gusalexiou/2021/10/28/why-automated-tools-alone-cant-make-your-website-accessible-and-legally-compliant/?sh=2e538b62364e">Why Automated Tools Alone Can't Make Your Website Accessible and Legally Compliant</a>
-* Should I Use an Accessibility Overlay?
+* <a hreflang="en" href="https://shouldiuseanaccessibilityoverlay.com/">Should I Use an Accessibility Overlay?</a>

 {# TODO Can we interspace these charts in amongst the text better? #}